-- (a) The League will recognize the top-ten scoring leaders determined by combined total goals and assists during the regular-season. - (b) The following tiebreakers will be applied: - (1) Fewest major penalties. - (2) Fewest total penalty minutes. - (3) Awards shall be the same for all ten scorers. - (4) Scoring leaders will be presented an award during ceremonies at the year-end tournament.
+- (a) The League will recognize the top-ten scoring leaders determined by combined total goals and assists during the regular-season. - (b) Tied players will share the ranking. - (c) Awards shall be the same for all ten scorers.

+(d) Scoring leaders will be presented an award during the Varsity year-end tournament.